I’m all for a fancy appetizer spread, but sometimes the occasion demands good, old-fashioned, cheesy Potato Skins.

 For today’s homemade potato skins recipe, I skipped the deep fryer and used the oven to make baked potato skins instead.

-- The broiler does a fantastic job making these crispy potato skins.
+- The broiler does a fantastic job of making this a crispy potato skins recipe.

 - Deep frying is typically what makes loaded potato skins unhealthy (plus it’s a mess to do at home), so by baking them, you’re doing yourself a service.